jhill1/SEPwC/source/Python_namespace.inc.rst

     func1()
     print(x)

-Here, both the global *and* `local` give the same answer.
+Here, both the global *and* local versions of ``x`` give the same answer.
 We've modified the global variable within the function.
 However, if we create a list of the same variable name, we'll have similar behaviour to the previous example: